elevenchars/ghrp/README.md

 You can then run `ghrp.py` in the background and have your rich presence automatically update

 A GitHub OAuth application is not specifically required to use this, but in order to refresh the presence often (> once/min) we need to increase the ratelimit.

+## Known Flaws

+Currently, GHRP is not smart enough to determine if it needs to update your presence on a non-commit event.

+For example, if a `WatchEvent` is pushed to the events API and no commit is made in the past hour it will show the most recent commit for `self.interval` seconds.
+This will be fixed shortly after a small refactor of the `ghrp.update()`.